 Operating cash flow per employee: +5.7%

 In "When Labor Has a Voice in Corporate Governance" by Olubunmi Faleye, Vikas Mehrotta, and Randall Morck (National Bureau of Economic Research Working Paper, No. 11254, 2005), the authors looked at 225 public companies with 5% or more of the company's stock held by an ESOP.
 They found that productivity, Tobin's q (a ratio of the market value of a firm's securities to the replacement costs of its tangible assets), long-term investment, operating risk, and growth were all worse in employee ownership companies than non-ESOP public companies.
 The median Tobin's Q for ESOP companies, for instance, was .0975 and for non-ESOP companies 1.026.
 The median annual sales growth was 5.7% for ESOP companies compared to 8.7% for non-ESOP companies.
 Total factor productivity for ESOP companies was -.032 compared to .5 for ESOP companies.
 The study looked at 100 ESOPs and 115 companies with other plans; plans had to be in place for at least five years prior to 1995.
 Data were gathered for 1995 through 2001.
-Generally, the ESOP companies performed less well than the non-ESOP comparison, as detailed in the table below:
+Generally, the ESOP companies performed less well than the non-ESOP comparison.

 The authors argue that "labor voice" causes the underperformance, as workers would vote their shares to favor policies that underspend on investment, research, and development so as to increase current wages.
 They do not specify just how participants in these plans could possibly do that, given that they would normally only vote for board members and auditors, often do not vote at all, rarely vote with much unanimity and, in any event, are typically voting for a slate of directors that has no meaningful opposition.